BIATeam/BIADocs/docs/60-Migration/90-Only for BIATeam/20-PackageTheFramework.md

 ## Publish BIAPackage
 - Redact the change log of the new version
 - If everything is ok Publish the packages by connection on nuget.org and use the change log in the comments of each package.
-You will need an account with authorization on the packages repository.
+You will need an account with authorization on the packages repository and a valid API key for your nuget.org account.
+Execute the script located at `DotNet\BIAPackage\NugetPackage\PushMissingPackages.ps1` like that : `.\PushMissingPackages.ps1 ".\*\*X.Y.Z.nupkg" "NUGET_ACCOUNT_API_KEY" "https://api.nuget.org/v3/index.json"`
 - Wait the confirmation by mail of all packages
 - Use GitFlow extension in VSCode to release the project BIADemo, BIACompanyFiles and BIATemplate use the version name like (V4.0.0)